eHealthAfrica/gather/README.md

   - `HOSTNAME`: `gather.local`.

 - Django specific:
-  - `ADMIN_PASSWORD`: `secresecret` the setup script will create the superuser "admin-gather" with this password.
+  - `ADMIN_USERNAME`: `admin` the setup script will create a superuser with this username.
 There is no default value.
+  - `ADMIN_PASSWORD`: `secresecret` the setup script will create the superuser with this password.
+There is no default value.
   - `DJANGO_SECRET_KEY`: `any_long_and_secret_key_you_can_imagine`.
     See more in [Django settings](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-SECRET_KEY)
-  - `RDS_DB_NAME`: `gather` Postgres database name.
+  - `DB_NAME`: `gather` Postgres database name.
   - `WEB_SERVER_PORT`: `8005` Web server port.

 - Aether specific: